yoichimichael/mod-two-week-one-review-nyc-web-033020/README.md

  - Use <code>rails s</code> to start a server and <code>rails c</code> to enter a console.
 Confirm your assumptions early and often!

 ## Instructions
  - Where do we start with any Sinatra or Rails application? <code>bundle install</code>, of course!
 Next, run <code>rails s</code> and go to http://localhost:3000/, to see a welcome page.
-Woohoo, we're on the Rails!
+Woohoo, you're on the Rails!
  - You'll need a database populated with the seven lovely seas from the Sinatra application.
 Think about what code can be recycled from the Sinatra app's db folder.
  - In Rails, routes are separated from controllers.
 Because Rails is awesome, the routes.rb file contains a link to the Rails documentation for routes.
 Since you're building full CRUD for a sea, add all seven RESTful routes to this file.
  - Now, your job is to work out the MVC--Model, View, Controller--part of this app.
 When making your model, controller, and views, remember that naming conventions are very important in Rails!